-WHEREAS, independent physicians contend that such monopsony power enables health plans to approach contract negotiations with a "take-it-or-leave-it" attitude that puts physicians in the untenable position of accepting inappropriate and adhesive contract terms; and
+WHEREAS, independent physicians contend that such monopsony power enables health plans to approach contract negotiations with a "take-it-or-leave-it" attitude that puts physicians in

 WHEREAS, in Parker v.
-Brown, 317 U.S. 341 (1943), the United States Supreme Court created an exemption to federal antitrust laws referred to as state action immunity or the Parker immunity doctrine, which authorized state actions that could foreseeably cause anti-competitive effects when taken pursuant to a clearly expressed and legislatively adopted state policy; and
+Brown, 317 U.S. 341 (1943), the United States Supreme Court created an exemption to federal antitrust laws, referred to as state action immunity or the Parker immunity doctrine, which authorized state actions that could foreseeably cause anti-competitive effects when taken pursuant to a clearly expressed and legislatively adopted state policy; and